-An introduction to our Board of Trustees
+An introduction to our board of trustees

 Diana Smith

-Diana has been a Trustee with Restormel Mind and now, after merging, Cornwall Mind, for over 5 years.
-She volunteered with outdoor activities and was also part of a joint music project between Restormel Mind and Wadebridge Creative Hub, where she was a Director.
+Diana has been a trustee with Restormel Mind and now, after merging, Cornwall Mind for over 5 years.
+She volunteered with outdoor activities and was also part of a joint music project between Restormel Mind and Wadebridge Creative Hub, where she was a director.

-She continues to volunteer with the Cornwall Mind Music group at Bodmin.
+She continues to volunteer with the Cornwall Mind music group at Bodmin.

 Diana is retired, but her professional background includes production work in BBC radio and television, and freelance writing.